-Employee received a total of one (1) point out of a possible ten (10) points in this category, resulting in a weighted score of seven and a half (7.5) points; a score much lower than the other employees within her competitive level who were retained in service.26 This category is weighted at 75% on the CLDF and accounts for any factor that may have an impact on the success of the school or the achievement of the students at school.
+Employee received zero (0) points out of a possible ten (10) points in the category of Needs of the School; a score much lower than the other employees within her competitive level who were retained in service.
+This category is weighted at 75% on the CLDF and accounts for any factor that may have an impact on the success of the school or the achievement of the students at school.
 Some of the factors used in consideration for this category include: student learning skills, training, experience, school culture contributions, teaching and learning framework, leadership roles, licensure or certifications, and advanced degrees that pertain specifically to the needs of the school.
-Specifically, in the Office or School Needs category, principals were instructed to assign scores "reflect[ing] [the] best judgment of the extent to which the person meets the particular needs of [the] school."27